 Gains and losses on the repurchase or early settlement of borrowing are credited and debited to the Financing and Investment Income and Expenditure line in the Comprehensive Income and Expenditure Statement in the year of repurchase/settlement.
-However, where repurchase has taken place as part of a restructuring of the Ioan portfolio that involves the modification or exchange of existing instruments, the premium or discount can be deducted from or added to the amortised cost of the new or modified Ioan.
-Any such adjustment is then written out through the Financing and Investment Income and Expenditure line of the Comprehensive Income and Expenditure Statement over the life of the new / modified Ioan by adjusting the interest rate of the new / modified Ioan to an "effective interest rate".
-The Council's policy in respect of debt restructuring however is not to amortise any resulting premium or discount, but to debit/credit these in full to the Financing and Investment Income and Expenditure Statement in the year of restructuring.
+However, where repurchase has taken place as part of a restructuring of the loan portfolio that involves the modification or exchange of existing instruments, the premium or discount can be deducted from or added to the amortised cost of the new or modified loan.
+Any such adjustment is then written out through the Financing and Investment Income and Expenditure line of the Comprehensive Income and Expenditure Statement over the life of the new / modified loan by adjusting the interest rate of the new / modified loan to an "effective interest rate".
+The Council's policy in respect of debt restructuring however is not to amortise any resulting premium or discount, but to debit/credit these in full to the Financing and Investment Income and Expenditure line in the Comprehensive Income and Expenditure Statement in the year of restructuring.